 When I read “Tear It Down” by Jack Gilbert, it felt like the perfect poem to share.
 It’s literally easy on the eyes, with sentences and punctuation.
 (I think that’s a real poetry standard).

 If anything gives you pause, I’d bet it’s around the first few lines when it sounds like Gilbert is repeating words just for the fun of it.
 Is it semantic satiation in a poem?
 You’re hearing the words but not getting the meaning.

-I want to say that is exactly the point (and I’m sorry!).
+That is exactly the point (and I’m sorry)!
 What the poem tells you comes true.
 In the first line: “We find out the heart only by dismantling what / the heart knows” and later on in a different way: “We must unlearn the constellations to see the stars.”
 By repeating what might sound like nonsense, unfiltered out of the poet’s mind, is really showing you that you have to “tear down” what you’re meant to think or feel and create your own meaning.

 Tear It Down by Jack Gilbert